timoderbeste/comp_sci496-sml_homework/README.md

 ### Dataset Construction

+<u>If you only want to train a model using the standard datasets, you could skip this step.</u>

 #### 1. Implement a derived dataset class

 The [tirg](https://github.com/google/tirg) project is implemented with extension of dataset kept in mind.
 Particularly, the abstract class `BaseDataset` defined in `datasets.py`, which can be found [here](https://github.com/google/tirg/blob/4d9fb23511e34bc180cb7551e4414eb2f938fc84/datasets.py#L28), specifies a set of methods that must be implemented by its derived class, such as `Fashion200k` class.